aaronjonesii/aaronjonesii.github.io/_posts/2019-2-5-Reset-MySQL-Increment.md

 image: https://user-images.githubusercontent.com/18272237/52320193-f3e43600-299b-11e9-81d4-5007fe237ec2.png
 ---

-While developing my WebApp, I ran into multiple posts being in my databse that I created for testing purposes only.
+While developing my WebApp, I ran into multiple posts being in my database that I created for testing purposes only.
 This poses a problem when I am ready for production use, to delete all records and reset the the auto increment follow the steps below:

 ```bash